Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Results

 \subsection{Quantitative performance analysis}

-\heading{Performance stability across epoch counts} The multi-epoch advantage is consistently substantial across all evaluation scenarios.
+\heading{Performance stability across window counts} The multi-window advantage is consistently substantial across all evaluation scenarios.
 In-distribution improvements range from 1.0\% (Icentia11k) to 7.3\% (LTAFDB) in macro-AUROC, while OOD improvements are even more pronounced, ranging from 5.5\% to 11.6\%.
 These improvements represent clinically meaningful enhancements in diagnostic accuracy, particularly for rare but critical arrhythmias.
-Analysis of performance across different epoch counts reveals remarkable stability in the 20-40 epoch range, with peak performance consistently achieved at 30 epochs for Icentia11k-trained model ID and OOD validation.
+Analysis of performance across different window counts reveals remarkable stability in the 20-40 window range, with peak performance consistently achieved at 30 windows for Icentia11k-trained model ID and OOD validation.
 This stability suggests robust optimal hyperparameter selection and practical deployment considerations, as moderate variations in sequence length do not dramatically impact performance.
-The observed performance curve, characterized by rapid improvements from single-epoch to moderate multi-epoch models followed by gradual degradation at excessive sequence lengths, corroborates the theoretical framework proposed by Wang and Strodthoff~\cite{wang2024assessing} regarding the optimal temporal window for physiological signal analysis.
+The observed performance curve, characterized by rapid improvements from single-window to moderate multi-window models followed by gradual degradation at excessive sequence lengths, corroborates the theoretical framework proposed by Wang and Strodthoff~\citep{wang2024assessing} regarding the optimal temporal window for physiological signal analysis.
 This pattern reflects the fundamental trade-off between capturing meaningful long-range dependencies and avoiding the curse of dimensionality in sequence modeling.

-\heading{Rhythm-specific insights} Atrial fibrillation detection shows the most consistent improvements across all scenarios, with multi-epoch models often achieving AUROC $\ge 0.98$ in ID settings and $\ge 0.95$ in OOD evaluations.
-This finding supports the clinical intuition that atrial fibrillation episodes exhibit characteristic temporal signatures that extend beyond individual epochs.
+\heading{Rhythm-specific insights} Atrial fibrillation detection shows the most consistent improvements across all scenarios, with multi-window models often achieving AUROC $\ge 0.98$ in ID settings and $\ge 0.95$ in OOD evaluations.
+This finding supports the clinical intuition that atrial fibrillation episodes exhibit characteristic temporal signatures that extend beyond individual windows.
 Normal rhythm classification improvements, while more modest (typically 1-3\%), are consistently present and particularly valuable for maintaining specificity in clinical applications.